DiptarshiC/CSCI_5229_HW1/HW1_Report.md

 	Frame Rate for 300 x 300	: Example Rate
 	Frame Rate for full screen	: Example Rate

-#### 2. Reason explaining why the frame rate is different on the same machine sizes for different hardwares
+#### 2. Reason explaining why the frame rate is different on the same machine sizes for different hardwares.

-	**I shall answer this question in brief**
+	I shall answer this question in brief

 	The frame rate of a computer monitor depend on two factors[1]